schibsted/eslint-config-schibsted/README.md

 ### Subdirectories
 ESLint configuration supports [cascading with hierarchy](http://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy).
 Every directory can have an `.eslintrc` file which overwrites settings included in `.eslintrc` files further up the tree.
 As such you should set rules for required syntax as close to the code that uses that syntax as possible.

 For example you may have a subdirectory called `app` which is where all of your Node.js code resides.
-You should therefore have an `app/.eslinrc` files with at least the `extends` `spt/env-node` value in it.
+You should therefore have an `app/.eslinrc` files with at least the `extends` `schibsted/env-node` value in it.

-Since the project root includes an `.eslintrc` file with `extends` `spt` it is advisable not to respecify this in subdirectories.
+Since the project root includes an `.eslintrc` file with `extends` `schibsted` it is advisable not to respecify this in subdirectories.

 ### Locality & scoping
 Using the ability of cascading configuration you should make all syntax as local to the code that requires it as possible.
 This includes `env`, `rules`, `globals` etc.